 Willingness of a franchisor to negotiate may actually be a sign that this is not a franchise for you.
 Professional advisors often use the ploy of seeking negotiated changes because a willingness by a franchisor to readily make a change could be a danger sign.
 If the franchisor is willing to negotiate changes that impact the consistency or quality of the brand, it probably has made those types of negotiations with other prospects.
 The franchisor might need to make a quick sale because its payroll might be due and they need your upfront payment quickly.
 Joining a system so desperate for cash that it’s willing to make changes is a recipe for disaster.

-You need to understand what types of changes your franchisor might be willing to make for you so that you do not overreach and ask for things that are just impossible for the franchisor to provide you.
+Understand what types of changes your franchisor might be willing to make for you, so that you do not overreach and ask for things that are just impossible for the franchisor to provide you.
 Some changes you might be able to negotiate are:

 - The payment terms of your initial franchise fee